k0sproject/k0s/inttest/README.md

 ## Keeping the test env after tests

 Sometimes, especially when debugging some test failures, it's good to leave the environment running after the tests have ran.
-To control that behavior there's an env variable called `MKE_KEEP_AFTER_TESTS`.
+To control that behavior there's an env variable called `K0S_KEEP_AFTER_TESTS`.
 The value given to that has the following logic:
-- no value or `MKE_KEEP_AFTER_TESTS="never"`: The test env is NOT left running regardless of the test results
+- no value or `K0S_KEEP_AFTER_TESTS="never"`: The test env is NOT left running regardless of the test results
-- `MKE_KEEP_AFTER_TESTS="always"`: The test env is left running regardless of the test results
+- `K0S_KEEP_AFTER_TESTS="always"`: The test env is left running regardless of the test results
-- `MKE_KEEP_AFTER_TESTS="failure"`: The test env is left running only if the tests have failed
+- `K0S_KEEP_AFTER_TESTS="failure"`: The test env is left running only if the tests have failed

 The test output show how to run manual cleanup for the environment, something like:
 ```